UrsinaB/ExchangePlatformV0/README.md

 Our requirements analysis concluded in the development of Use Cases which are shown in section 1.3 User Story Writing, 1.4 Acceptance Criteria, 1.5 Stakeholder Analysis, and 1.6 Requirements.

-## 1.3 User story writing
+## 1.3 User Stories

 ### 1.3.1 Client/User (Module Suggestions)

-1. As a [user], I want to have a Web app so that I can use it on different mobile devices and on desktop computers.
+1. As a user, I want to have a Web app so that I can use it on different mobile devices and on desktop computers.
-2. As a [user], I want to see a consistent visual appearance so that I can navigate easily, and it looks consistent.
+2. As a user, I want to see a consistent visual appearance so that I can navigate easily, and it looks consistent.
-3. As a [user], I want to use list views so that I can view all data available on the site.
+3. As a user, I want to use list views so that I can view all data available on the site.
-4. As a [user], I want to create an account so that I can get access to the Exchange Service.
+4. As a user, I want to create an account so that I can get access to the Exchange Service.
-5. As a [user], I want to edit my profile so that my data is up to date.
+5. As a user, I want to edit my profile so that my data is up to date.

 ### 1.3.2 Client/User (Our Suggestions)

-6. As a [user], I want to receive/send messages, so that I can communicate with others on the site.
+6. As a user, I want to receive/send messages, so that I can communicate with others on the site.
-7. As a [user], I want to add items for exchange, so that my goods are available for other users to see.
+7. As a user, I want to add items for exchange, so that my goods are available for other users to see.
-8. As a [user], I want to edit the items I have posted for exchange, so that the current condition of my goods are available for other users to see.
+8. As a user, I want to edit the items I have posted for exchange, so that the current condition of my goods are available for other users to see.
-9. As a [user], I want to remove the items that I have posted for exchange, so that my goods are not available for other users to see.
-10. As a [user], I want to view items for exchange, so that I can see what is available on the site.
+9. As a user, I want to view items for exchange, so that I can see what is available on the site.
-11. As a [user], I want to search for items that are available for exchange, so that I can see what is available on the site based on my own criteria.
+10. As a user, I want to search for items that are available for exchange, so that I can see what is available on the site based on my own criteria.
-12. As a [user], I want to exchange my old items for other items that are available for exchange, so that I can complete a transaction.
+11. As a user, I want to exchange my old items for other items that are available for exchange, so that I can complete a transaction.

 ### 1.3.3 Website Administrator

-13. As a Website Administrator, I want to have full stack development authorization access so that I can develop and maintain the website, and database.
+12. As a Website Administrator, I want to have full stack development authorization access so that I can develop and maintain the website, and database.

 ## 1.4 Acceptance Criteria